bluesentinelsec/RedNimbusC2/README.md

 This repository is under active development.

-Content is not expected to be stable or even usable at this time.
+Content is not stable at this time.

-`[!]
-Do not use this tool until this notice is removed.`

 ## :floppy_disk: Prerequisites